maksimKorzh/pi/README.md

     for instance (I just don't use it) or whatever!

 # Default key bindings
-    Ctrl-z        exit from the editor
+    Ctrl-q        exit from the editor
     Ctrl-e        execute python code
     Ctrl-x        cut current line of code
     Ctrl-c        copy current of line